pedro-dm-gomes/Graph-RNN/README.md

 # Graph-RNN
--- the is curretly being updated /  will be available next week ---
+-- THE CODE IS CURRENTLY BEING UPDATED /  will be available next week ---

 We propose a new neural network with Graph-RNN cells, for point cloud sequence prediction